Why I'll Probably End Up Sleeping in My Campus Office Soon

 Prior to now, I hadn’t really thought to quantify how much a reliable internet connection factors into my comfort in a place.
 But combined with the amenities of the space, my office has become extremely comfortable, perhaps even my favorite place to be.
 And where I had been reluctant to play games early after my return, I find myself now emboldened.
 Perhaps a little too emboldened.

-The release of the latest WoW expansion has had no small impact on the Sasquatch crew these days — recall Nick and Aaron’s relapses — and I won’t deny that it’s a factor in my present circumstances.
+The release of the latest WoW expansion has impacted the Sasquatch crew — recall Nick and Aaron’s relapses — and I won’t deny that it’s a factor in my present circumstances.
 But it wasn’t the only factor by any means.
 Overwatch, StarCraft 2, League of Legends, or even just downloads of game installs or updates; provided even one member of my Seattle crew is online, any game will work as an excuse.

 The weight of the option is greater than I expected, and its logical loops become all the easier to justify.
 Previously, I lugged my heavy gaming laptop with me to campus every day, but now, it’s basically installed there.
 Prime game time in Seattle has become undesirable for homework.
 Skipping the short walk to the campus pub saves money and reduces the odds that I’ll end up dating somebody.
 Packing up to play with local friends seems more troublesome than simply playing with distant friends online.